Fight Fiercely, Harvard: History

 Today "Fight Fiercely, Harvard" lives on in the repertoire of the Harvard University Band and was included on their 75th anniversary album released in 1995.
 The song remains fairly well known in the Harvard community.
 On visiting Harvard for the first time in decades, Lehrer was pleased to find that his song had been performed at every home football game for many years.

 Theme

 The humor of "Fight Fiercely, Harvard" revolves around the supposedly refined and gentlemanly nature of Harvard athletes.
-As it appears on Tom Lehrer Revisited, a live album, it is preceded by banter almost as long as the song itself.
+As it appears on Tom Lehrer Revisited, a live album, it is preceded by banter almost as long as the song.
 In talking to his audience, Lehrer explains that he wanted to create a college fight song different from those performed, as he says with a hypercorrective use of a Latin plural for a common English word, "in comparable stadia."
 This preamble also says, in part: